bckohan/learn-python/docs/source/module1.rst

   Different shells can have slightly different ways of expressing the same intentions (i.e. how the output of one command might be fed into another) but the names of the commands are the same because commands are executable programs that are independent of the shell.
 Z-shell, which is very similar to Bash, is now the default on OSX platforms and all command line examples in this course will be written for Z-shell.
 You can think of shells as minimally functional programming languages.
 They have their own syntax and semantics and they are used to write scripts that run on your computer.
-The difference is that shells are designed to be used interactively and to run commands rather than to be used to write full featured programs. `Read more here. <https://en.wikipedia.org/wiki/Shell_(computing)>`_
+The difference is that shells are designed to be used interactively and to run commands rather than to be used to write full featured programs. `Read more about shells. <https://en.wikipedia.org/wiki/Shell_(computing)>`_
 * **terminal** - the program that runs a shell and provides the textual interface window.
 The term terminal comes from the middle-early days of computing when graphical interfaces did not yet exist and the only way to interact with a computer was textual via a physical device called a terminal.
-The terminal program is the modern equivalent of that device that runs as a program within a graphical environment. `Read more here. <https://en.wikipedia.org/wiki/Computer_terminal#Text_terminals>`_
+The terminal program is the modern equivalent of that device that runs as a program within a graphical environment. `Read more about terminals. <https://en.wikipedia.org/wiki/Computer_terminal#Text_terminals>`_
 * **POSIX** - a set of standards that promote compatibility between operating systems.
 The standards include a set of core commands; therefore POSIX compliant operating systems have textual interfaces that are similar enough to bounce between them and feel at home.
 OSX is POSIX compliant, and so is Linux, which is why many programmers prefer Mac computers.
 Windows is not POSIX compliant.
-This means that installing the dependencies for this course will be quite different on Windows and OSX. `Read more here. <https://en.wikipedia.org/wiki/POSIX>`_
+This means that installing the dependencies for this course will be quite different on Windows and OSX. `Read more about POSIX. <https://en.wikipedia.org/wiki/POSIX>`_

 Only POSIX commands are documented as part of this course.
 If you are taking the course on a Windows computer I recommend you install and use a POSIX compliant terminal emulator such as
 `Git Bash <https://gitforwindows.org/>`_.